Kotlin/kotlin-spec/src/kotlin.core/expressions.md

       If any of the direct subtypes is also a sealed class, there should either be a check for this subtype or all its subtypes should be covered;
     - The bound expression is of an [`enum class`][Enum classes] type and all its enumerated values are checked for equality using constant expression;
     - The bound expression is of a [nullable type][Nullable types] $T?$ and one of the cases above is met for its non-nullable counterpart $T$ together with another condition which checks the bound value for equality with `null`.

+TODO(Equality check with object behaves kinda like a type check.
+Or not.)

 > Note: informally, an exhaustive when expression is guaranteed to evaluate one of its CSBs regardless of the specific when conditions.